 GERD can also cause other symptoms that we term “atypical.”
 These can include chronic cough, sore throat, throat clearing, voice fatigue, worsening of preexisting asthma, dental disease and others.
 These atypical symptoms can be difficult to recognize as being caused by GERD.

 The expert testing available through the Heartburn Solutions Center at DeKalb Medical accurately evaluates these symptoms to determine if they are caused by GERD.
 Once the determination is made that you have symptoms of GERD, treatment options are offered.

 Get relief NOW!
-Call our Heartburn Solutions Center in Atlanta at 404.501.RFLX (7359) for more information about your individual GERD and heartburn symptoms.
+Click on the button below to find out if you have heartburn, or call our Heartburn Solutions Center in Atlanta at 404.501.RFLX (7359) for more information about your individual GERD and heartburn symptoms.
 We’re here to help.